 Interesting conversation this morning after training.
-I was talking to Steve Payne about how the classical beautiful techniques that we love to see whether it’s Karate or Silat or Wing Chun is much like classical music.
+I was talking to Legacy Academy Instructor Steve Payne about how the classical beautiful techniques that we love to see whether its Karate or Silat or Wing Chun, and how this is much like classical music.
 It’s the foundation of great technique.
 Many of the best MMA fighters have a background in this type of training.
 It’s tight and clean and how you want it to be.
 The other end is the improvisory end where everything is in flow.
 This is the jazz end of the spectrum.
-It’s looks less tight, less pretty though when things do come off, they come of in incredible ways.
+It’s looks less tight, less pretty though when things do come off, they come off in incredible ways.

 First; the gold standard.
 Know firstly how to do it so there is no counter or that if you are countering then there is no re-counter.
 This is the gold standard.
 I remember doing a competition against Tadayuki Maeda who was all Japan champion in my Karate days.
 I could definitely have countered his front kicks, if I saw them.
 I rarely did.
 That’s why in 4D now we go on and on about non telegraphic delivery.
 We don’t talk about it as a concept.
 We train it and make you achieve certain stats.
 That way you know you know it.
 This is the place to start.

 Secondly, focus is important in training.
 Think of it like doing a zen garden.
 You’’re always trying to do it right.
 You never achieve it but the act of focus on the small things plays huge dividends.
 Boris Becker the tennis champion and coach said the other day – this point wasn’t won on the day on centre court but two months ago when you were doing your 500th repetition as good as the first one.
 I know that attitude sounds a bit mental but the secret is to find the joy in getting it right.
 All the time.
 Like the zen garden this is unachievable but it’s fun trying.
 Wonder oh wonder when you train this way you just get better.